Chris Udofia

-Chris Udofia (born July 18, 1992) is an American professional basketball player who last played for the Santa Cruz Warriors of the NBA Development League.
+Chris Udofia (born July 18, 1992) is an American former professional basketball player who last played for the Santa Cruz Warriors of the NBA Development League in 2015–16.
 He played college basketball for the University of Denver.
+Since retiring from basketball, Udofia has worked in various corporate jobs in the Dallas, Texas area.

 High school career

-Udofia attended Jesuit Dallas High School where he led them to a 0-8173713 record and District 8-5A championship as a senior earning several awards, among them, the First Team All-Region as a senior and First Team All-District as both a junior and senior.
+Udofia attended Jesuit Dallas High School where he led them to a 0–8173713 record and District 8-5A championship as a senior earning several awards, among them, the First Team All-Region as a senior and First Team All-District as both a junior and senior.

 College career

 Udofia attended the University of Denver where he averaged 12.1 points, 4.9 rebounds, 2.8 assists, 2.06 blocks, 1.14 steals and 29.5 minutes in 124 games, finishing his career first in program history in blocked shots (256) and games played (124); fifth in points (1,501) and field goals made (551); seventh in assists (349), steals (141) and free throws made (334).
 He also was a three-time first-team all-conference selection in three different leagues.